astropy/astropy-APEs/APE0.rst

 Voting Members have no term limits.
 Voting Members who have stopped contributing are encouraged to declare themselves as *emeritus*.
 Those who have not made any significant contribution for two years may be asked to move themselves to the *emeritus* category by the Coordination Committee.
+Additionally, otherwise active voting members who have not voted in the last 4 elections may also be asked to move themselves to the *emeritus* category by the Coordination Committee.
 If no response is received, the Coordination Committee may automatically change a Voting Member’s status to *emeritus*.
 To record and honor their contributions, *emeritus* Voting Members will continue to be listed. *Emeritus* Voting Members are not able to participate in votes.